 We have a strong academic focus on Reading, Writing and Mathematics from Reception onwards, ensuring that our children have a solid foundation on which to build.

 As well as covering traditional subjects such as English, Mathematics, Science, History, Geography, Computing, and Art and Design which are taught by their class teacher, students will also have PE and Music taught by specialist teachers.

 Our children are taught as individuals, in small groups and in whole classes.
 We monitor and assess every stage of learning and additional support or a higher level of challenge is offered when appropriate.

-In addition to the curriculum subjects’ students at the BIS Primary also develop socially through the likes of our extra-curricular activities twice a week (which may range from cooking to pottery to capoeira and many other options).
+In addition to the curriculum subjects’ students at the Infant Key Stage 1 also develop socially through the likes of our extra-curricular activities twice a week (which may range from cooking to pottery to capoeira and many other options).

 The school week culminates with an infant assembly on a Friday afternoon, where students will show off things they have done that week to the whole school.

 This may be some art work, or reading some English work, or performing with their peers.
 Our foundation class often join us after their afternoon nap time.
 The assembly is followed by ‘Golden Time’ where students can select a non-curriculum activity to end the week.